purpleidea/mgmt/docs/faq.md

 ### You didn't answer my question, or I have a question!

-It's best to ask on [IRC](https://webchat.freenode.net/?channels=#mgmtconfig) to see if someone can help you. to see if someone can help you.
+It's best to ask on [IRC](https://webchat.freenode.net/?channels=#mgmtconfig) to see if someone can help you.
 For further information and news, subscribe to the [mailing list](https://www.redhat.com/mailman/listinfo/mgmtconfig-list).
 If you don't get any response from the above, you can contact me through my [technical blog](https://purpleidea.com/contact/) and I'll do my best to help.
 If you have a good question, please add it as a patch to this documentation.
 I'll merge your question, and add a patch with the